Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 --------------

 ``get_input_files`` is the subcommand for downloading required files (fasta, annotation files) from NCBI.
-Therefore, user needs to assign the IP of the reference genome in NCBI.
-For example, ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF_000013425.1_ASM1342v1 Then, user can assign the file type for download.
+Therefore, the web address of the reference genome in NCBI needs to be assigned.
+For example, ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF_000013425.1_ASM1342v1 Then, the user can assign the file type for download.

-- Pre-reqired information
+- **Reqired information**

-``FTP source``: The IP of NCBI.
+**FTP source:** The IP of NCBI.

-- Arguments
+- **Arguments**

 ::